dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/metadata-gist.md

-The `like` and `!like` operators can be used by either providing a search term in which case a match is any value where the term occurs anywhere or they can be used by providing the search pattern using `*` as _any number of characters_ and `?` any single character.
+The `like` and `!like` operators can be used by either providing a search term in which case a match is any value where the term occurs anywhere or they can be used by providing the search pattern using `*` as _any number of characters_ and `?` as _any single character_.

-Some operators have multiple aliases to be backwards compatible with the standard metadata API.
+Operators have multiple aliases to be backwards compatible with the standard metadata API.
 For the gist API any like is always case-insensitive.

-For example, to only list organisations on 2nd level use
+For example, to only list organisations on second level use

     /api/organisationUnits/gist?filter=level:eq:2